hook-s3c/vpngate-automator/README.md

 ## Requirements

-Should work on all Debian systems, tested on Ubuntu 16.04
+Should work on all Debian systems, tested on Ubuntu 16.04.
+You will neeed to install OpenVPN on your system.

 ```
 apt-get install openvpn